melexis/xunit2rst/README.rst

 Color Test Results
 ==================

-Use the stylesheet_ get a background color for the test results (pass, fail and skip) in the generated HTML documentation of the test case.
+You can highlight each test result (pass, fail and skip) in a different color so that they stand out more from the rest of the report.
-This feature is used in the `test reports`_.
+The element with the test result text contains two classes: `xunit2rst` and the test result itself.

-You can use the stylesheet_ by adding it with `add_css_file`_ or by adding it manually in you own stylesheet.
+For HTML documentation, you can use the CSS stylesheet_, provided with the Python package, by passing it to Sphinx with `add_css_file`_, or by adding its contents manually to your own stylesheet.

+This feature is demonstrated in the `test reports`_ of the example documentation.

 .. _test reports: https://melexis.github.io/xunit2rst/generated/itest_report.html#test-reports
 .. _add_css_file: https://www.sphinx-doc.org/en/master/extdev/appapi.html#sphinx.application.Sphinx.add_css_file